evefonwu/aqi-dashboard/README.md

   server actions that run sql to create, delete records from db
 - queries.ts
   run sql to retrieve data to populate table
+- actions-uslocations.ts
+  server action to run sql to search locations from db for autocomplete

 components/locations